 Please note that attached as Exhibit B to the Confirmation Order (located here) is a letter regarding the valuation of such promissory notes.
 Investor creditors in this case are encouraged to review the letter and consult with their individual counsel or tax advisors regarding the use of such valuation letter in connection with IRA or related tax matters that may be impacted by the value of the promissory notes at issue and any consequences of taking distributions directly or through an IRA.

 The above update is provided for general informational purposes only and in no way alters the terms of the confirmed Plan and the related Court-approved documents.
 The Plan, the Court order approving the Plan, and other pleadings in these cases and supporting papers can be viewed and downloaded for free through this website under the “Court Docket” tab.
 Please note that this website will be shut down as part of the Trust’s winddown process, so the documents and information contained herein will be available only for a limited time.

-If you have any questions, please contact Suzanne Cotton, a paralegal with Singer & Levick, PC, counsel to the Liquidation Trust with respect to certain matters.
-She may be reached via phone: 972.380.5533 or via email: firstname.lastname@example.org or by phone: 214-593-4971.
+If you have any questions, please contact Jessica Lewis of Ross & Smith, PC, counsel to the Liquidation Trust.
+She may be reached via email: firstname.lastname@example.org or by phone: 214-593-4971.